sarasocial/sarasocial.github.io/content/index.md

 ## where else are you?

-here and there! my links are in the footer :)
+here and there--my links are in the footer!

-i'm primarily on [bsky](https://bsky.app/profile/did:web:sarasoci.al). if you wanna reach out, @ing me there is the best way to do it. my account is stored on a [pds](https://pds.sarasoci.al) currently hosted on a [digitalocean](https://www.digitalocean.com/) droplet for like $5/mo, highly recommend if you're interested in starting your own!
+i'm primarily on [bsky](https://bsky.app/profile/did:web:sarasoci.al). if you wanna reach out, @ing me there is the best way to do it :)

+my bsky account is stored on a [pds](https://pds.sarasoci.al) currently hosted on a [digitalocean](https://www.digitalocean.com/) droplet for like $5/mo. would recommend this route if you're interested in starting your own!